n0q/hackmaster5e-fvtt/README.md

 ----
 ## Roadmap
 Against all odds, this is venturing close to being a functional product.
 I am beginning to run out of missing essentials, though it's still greatly inadvisable to run a game with this system.
-Chunks of the character sheet are still missing, some calculations are wrong or lazy, and the initiative system has some issues to work out.
+The main thing missing now is sheets for NPCs.
+I'm practically at the mvp stage and I'm hoping for an initial release soon, pending tests.

 ##### 0.1.x:  Operation: Minimally Viable Product.
 Just gets something out the door that you could theoretically play Hackmaster with.
 It won't be a convenient experience, but it should be doable, and markedly better than going without.